 “Anwendungen und Technik von Near Field Communication (NFC)” is the first comprehensive book on Near Field Communication technology.
 It is published by Springer.
-At the moment the book is available in German only.
+The book is available in German.

 The book gives a broad overview of the technology, its history and its applications.
-The technology is explained layer for layer from the technical basics of the communication principle up to the application layer protocols specified by the NFC Forum.
+The technology is explained layer by layer from the basic communication principle up to the application layer protocols specified by the NFC Forum.
 NFC is put in the context of pre-existing smart card and RFID technology.
 The book puts an emphasis on the integration of NFC into mobile phones.
 Besides the technological aspects, the various application scenarios – from tagging to ticketing and payment – are illustrated.

 From the blurb